Xiangyu-Hu/SPHinXsys/tutorials/sphinx/installation.rst

 SPHinXsys depends on the following:

-* CMake 3.16 or later
+* CMake 3.16 or later but before 4.0
 * C++17 compliant compiler

 * Visual Studio 2017 15.7 or later (Windows)
 * GCC 8 or later (Linux)
-* Boost libraries
+* Python3
-* Intel Thread Building Blocks
-* Simbody 3.6.0 or later
-* Eigen 3.4 or later
-* GoogleTest
+* Git

 Installing on Ubuntu
 ---------------------------------------